 Byrhtnoth was a real warrior who died in the 991 Battle of Maldon, made famous by the Anglo-Saxon poem of that name.
 Growing up in Essex, Christine visited Maldon often, and attended the 1000 year anniversary of the battle in 1991.

 She wanted to find out what made Byrhtnoth such a famous warrior.
-She finished the book but discovered it had become a series – how long, she has yet to find out.
+She finished the book but discovered it had become a series.

-The four books in The Byrhtnoth Chronicles – Bright Sword, Bright Axe, Bright Blade and Bright Helm – are out now.
-Christine’s fifth book Death at the Mint: A Wulfstan Mystery is out on July 1st.
+Christine published four books in The Byrhtnoth Chronicles – Bright Sword, Bright Axe, Bright Blade and Bright Helm – and a spinoff novel, Death at the Mint: A Wulfstan Mystery.